openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

   - [Implementation History](#implementation-history)

 ## Glossary
-### YurtAppConfigurationReplacement
+### YurtAppConfigRender
-YurtAppConfigurationReplacement is a new CRD used to customize the configuration of the workloads managed by YurtAppSet/YurtAppDaemon.
+YurtAppConfigRender is a new CRD used to customize the configuration of the workloads managed by YurtAppSet/YurtAppDaemon.
 It provides an simple and straightforward way to configure every field of the workload under each nodepool.
 It is fundamental component of multi-region workloads configuration rendering engine.
 ## Summary
 Due to the objective existence of heterogeneous environments such as resource configurations and network topologies in each geographic region, the workload configuration is always different in each region.
-We design a multi-region workloads configuration rendering engine by introducing YurtAppConfigurationReplacement CRD, relevant controller, and webhooks.
-The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppConfigurationReplacement which also supports multiple resources(YurtAppSet/YurtAppDaemon).
+We design a multi-region workloads configuration rendering engine by introducing YurtAppConfigRender CRD, relevant controller, and webhooks.
+The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppConfigRender which also supports multiple resources(YurtAppSet/YurtAppDaemon).
 ## Motivation
 YurtAppSet is proposed for homogeneous workloads.
 YurtAppSet is not user-friendly and scalable, although it can be used for workload configuration by patch field.
 Therefore, we expect a rendering engine to configure workloads in different regions easily, including replicas, images, configmap, secret, pvc, etc. In addition, it is essential to support rendering of existing resources, like YurtAppSet and YurtAppDaemon, and future resources.
 ### Goals